minhquan1701/COSC2659_Assignment2_s3754450/README.md

 ## Introduction
 This is a three-week asignment project for the course IOS Application Development of RMIT's Software Enginneering program.
-The requirement was to build a board game using the SwiftUI framework and XCode.
+The requirement was to build a board/casio/card game using the SwiftUI framework and XCode.
 Personally, indie games have always been something that I would love to try while learning software development, since the idea of building my own game from scratch is very fascinating to me.
 Therefore, I had decided to design and develope an RPG indie board game whose mechanism is inspired from the well-known board game, Ludo.

 I sincerely thank Mr. Tom Huynh, Lecturer of the course for giving me such amazing opportunity to freely bring my creative idea into life ❤.